CubePilot/dronecan.github.io/README.md

 `layout: default`
 `---`

-More information of develop website with Jekyll can be found here: https://jekyllrb.com/docs/
+More information of developing website with Jekyll can be found here: https://jekyllrb.com/docs/